MRCIEU/PHESANT/resultsVisualisation/README.md

 1. File path of the results files from a phenome scan.
 2. File path to the location of the node position file (you should not need to change this).
 3. File path of the destination, where you would like the generated JSON to be stored.

-For example, we can generate the JSON for the testWAS using:

 Run the Java by moving into the bin directory and running the ResultsToJSON java class: